Your company not got its shit together? Try Basecamp 3

 See most tools on the market are one dimensional.

-The founders of Basecamp, having been working remotely as a company since 1999, have realised there are six things all companies need to be able to do:
+Alternatively, the founders of Basecamp have realised there are six things all companies need to be able to do.

 With this insight, they’ve rebuilt their platform from the ground up (for the second time) to meet each of these needs.